Dronecode/community/README.md

 ## Adopting Organizations

-The following is a list of self indentified organizations.
+The following is a list of self indentified organizations using any of the open technologies hosted within the Dronecode Foundation community.

 ### How to Contribute